Joel Untersee: Empoli

 After one year contract, in January 2019, he was loaned to Zürich until the end of the season.

 HJK

 On 19 January 2021, Untersee signed a one-year contract with HJK.
 Untersee left HJK on 23 July 2021 by mutual consent, having made four appearances for the club in the Finnish Cup.

 International career

 Untersee had represented Switzerland at youth levels.

-On the 6 March 2018, the South African National Team Coach Stuart Baxter announced that Untersee has agreed to represent Bafana Bafana at international level.
+On 6 March 2018, the South African National Team Coach Stuart Baxter announced that Untersee has agreed to represent Bafana Bafana at international level.
 He explained his absence from the Bafana Bafana in the spring 2018 friendlies was due to Empoli's fixtures and the importance of achieving promotion.

 In May 2019 he was added to South Africa's provisional 30-man squad for the Africa Cup of Nations, although he still had not obtained a South African passport by that time.